The Mookse and The Gripes

 ‘Spiky, trippy, beautiful … Nice but nasty, funny and frightening, scary but sweet, all applied; a true goldmine.’ –Sam Coll on The Ondt and the Gracehoper

-- A follow-on from the well-received The Ondt and the Gracehoper (2014).
+- A companion volume to The Ondt and the Gracehoper (2014)

-- Acts as a fun, accessible introduction to the wider writings of James Joyce, especially Finnegans Wake.
+- Acts as a fun, accessible introduction to Finnegans Wake

 - Introduction by Fritz Senn

-The book also contains an essay by McNally and an introduction by Fritz Senn, providing further guidance to readers in their exploration of Joyce’s masterwork.
+The book also contains an introduction by McNally and an essay by great European Joyce scholar, Fritz Senn, providing further guidance to readers in their exploration of Joyce’s masterwork.